 Roald Amundsen, Norway – Expedition of 1909-1911

 When it comes to Antarctic exploration, testosterone really has a lot to answer for.
 The famous Race to the South Pole of 1911, a competition to be the first to reach the elusive spot, saw two well known Explorers of Antarctica: Norwegian Roald Amundsen, and British Robert Falcon Scott.
 Amundsen beat Scott to the finish line by about a month (in December 1911) and was the much-celebrated winner of the Race.
 His advantages over the British explorer were not trivial.
 Being Norwegian, he (and his team) were adapted to harsh conditions, were experienced skiers and knew the intricacies of using dog-led sleds.
 True to his competitive nature, Amundsen’s fervent attention to the South Pole was a rather impromptu affair.
 He had actually intended to be the first man to reach the North Pole, yet once he heard Americans had beaten him to it in 1909, he promptly made a U-turn and headed to the South Pole instead.
-Much to Scott’ eventual anguish.
+Much to Scott’s eventual anguish.

 Robert Falcon Scott, Great Britain – Expeditions of 1901-1904, 1910-1912

 Captain Robert Falcon Scott made two attempts at reaching the South Pole.
 In the first, aboard the Discovery in 1901 (accompanied by Sir Ernest Shackleton) he failed to reach his intended target, although he still made it farther than anyone else had at that time.
 Scott is, however, mostly renowned for his rather catastrophic second attempt, which he undertook in 1910.
-Scott’s inability to utilize sled-dogs and his inexperience with purchasing suitable beasts of burden (he bought ponies instead of horses) literally set his mission into a failing-course right from the start.
+Scott’s inability to utilise sled-dogs and his inexperience with purchasing suitable beasts of burden (he bought ponies instead of horses) literally set his mission on a failing-course right from the start.
 Scott and his team eventually reached the South Pole in January 1912, where they discovered Amundsen’s recent visit.
 Colossally disappointed and completely exhausted, Scott perished at Camp Evans just before setting off for his return trip home.
 Some will say of a broken spirit.

 Nobu Shirase, Japan – Expedition: 1910-1912